oracle-livelabs/oci-migration/ecc-developer-hol/query/Troubleshooting/start-stop-ecc.md

 * Completed all previous labs successfully

-##  Task 1: Learn how to run adautoconfig,start & stop EBS apps
+##  Task 1: Learn how to run autoconfig,start & stop EBS apps
 1. Open EBS terminal and then run AutoConfig.
-For running Autoconfig you need to first source the EBS running edition using below command
+For running Autoconfig you need to first source the EBS run edition using below command

     ```
   	 <copy>source /u01/install/APPS/EBSapps.env run</copy>